Q. I own mineral rights and don't know what they are worth. What should I do?

 A. Read the section below titled "About Mineral Rights".
 Your mineral rights could have significant hidden value.
-Our site helps you let the Buyers know that you are open for offers.

 Q. I am a public viewer of the property ads on this site.
 I can see property information but can't see the owner contact information.
 How do I contact the owner?